Turning point principle for stability of viscous gaseous stars: Kelvin-Tait-Chetaev Theorem in infinite dimension

 \section{Kelvin-Tait-Chetaev Theorem in infinite dimension}

-Before considering the linear stability of gaseous stars modeled by the Navier-Stokes-Poisson system, we recall an old dynamical theorem which first asserted by Kelvin and Tait and proved by Chetaev.
-The Kelvin-Tait-Chetaev Theorem is applied importantly in satellite attitude dynamics.
-Please refer to \cite{ZEE1964} to see the details of the Kelvin-Tait-Chetaev Theorem and extensions in finite dimension.
-In this section, we give a Kelvin-Tait-Chetaev Theorem for the infinite-dimensional case.
-Consider the following equation
+Before considering the linear stability of the gaseous stars modeled by the Navier-Stokes-Poisson system, we recall an old dynamical theorem first asserted by Kelvin and Tait and proved by Chetaev.
+The Kelvin-Tait-Chetaev Theorem is widely applied in the study of satellite attitude dynamics.
+We refer to \cite{ZEE1964} for details of the Kelvin-Tait-Chetaev Theorem and extensions in finite dimensions.
+In this section, we give the Kelvin-Tait-Chetaev Theorem for the infinite-dimensional case.
+Consider the following equation: